leoBitto/DjangoForge/README.md

 3. modify the view called base, it will call the page landing.html add the info in the context you use in the landing. it will be the first page seen by the user.
+4. modify the favicon in the template base.html